Action Medical Research has been funding medical breakthroughs for over 70 years.

 Action in Numbers

-We are funding more than 60 top quality projects, including Research Training Fellowships, at leading hospitals, universities and specialist centres across the UK.
+We are funding over 50 top quality projects, including Research Training Fellowships, at leading hospitals, universities and specialist centres across the UK.

-Currently funded projects include research into premature birth, cerebral palsy, childhood infections, juvenile arthritis, leukaemia and some rare and distressing conditions.
+Currently funded projects include research into asthma, prematurity, epilepsy, cerebral palsy, COVID-19 and long COVID, leukaemia and some rare and distressing conditions.